Effective Message Hiding with Order-Preserving Mechanisms: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-We conducted a comprehensive comparison between our method and two existing non-iterative message hiding methods, namely SteganoGAN~\cite{zhang2019steganogan} and ChatGAN~\cite{tan2021channel}, as well as the latest iterative method LISO~\cite{chen2023learning}.
-As summarized in~\cref{tab:bencharmerk_with_SOTA}, our method consistently outperforms the non-iterative methods in terms of recovery accuracy and imperceptibility across different message capacities (1, 2, and 3 BPP).
-Specifically, at a 3 BPP capacity, our method achieves impressive recovery accuracies of $99.68\%$ and $99.76\%$ for the COCO and DIV2K datasets, respectively.
-These results represent significant improvements of $3.5\%$ and $5.0\%$ over the current non-iterative state-of-the-art accuracies achieved by ChatGAN, demonstrating the effectiveness of our approach (\opme) in achieving high-accuracy message hiding.
-In contrast to the iterative method, our approach achieves comparable levels of message recovery accuracy.
-Notably, our method outperforms the accuracy of iterative approach when trained on high quality image datasets such as DIV2K.
+A comprehensive comparison between our method and two existing state-of-the-art methods~\cite{zhang2019steganogan,tan2021channel} is presented in~\cref{tab:bencharmerk_with_SOTA}.
+Our method consistently outperforms the other methods in terms of recovery accuracy and imperceptibility at 1,2,3 BPP message capacity.

+Specifically, at a 3 BPP capacity, our method achieves an impressive recovery accuracy of $99.68\%$ and $99.76\%$ for the COCO and DIV2K datasets, respectively.
+This represents a significant improvement of $3.5\%$ and $5.0\%$ compared to the current state-of-the-art accuracies achieved by ChatGAN~\cite{tan2021channel}.
+These improvements demonstrate the effectiveness of~\opme~in achieving high-accuracy message hiding.

 Furthermore, our method enhances imperceptibility in terms of both PSNR and SSIM across different message capacities.
-It achieve much higher quality than iterative method since this approach significantly hinder the quality of stego image.
-Compared with the best non-iterative method ChatGAN, at a 3 BPP message capacity, our method improves the PSNR from 41.84 to 43.37 on the COCO dataset and from 40.63 to 47.31 on the DIV2K dataset.
-These results underscore the effectiveness of our approach (\gmif) in fusing steganographic information into stego images, achieving significantly higher imperceptibility than the iterative method.
-In terms of inference time, our method achieves similar levels of efficiency as other non-iterative approaches.
-In contrast, iterative methods such as LISO typically require over 600 ms due to the extra iterations during inference.
+For example, compared with ChatGAN~\cite{tan2021channel} at a 3 BPP message capacity, our method improves the PSNR from 41.84 to 43.37 on the COCO dataset, and from 40.63 to 47.31 on the DIV2K dataset.
+These results underscore the effectiveness of~\gmif~in fusion of steganographic information into stego images.

-\cref{fig:msg_hiding_img_quality_and_residual} illustrates a cover image (a), stego images (b) to (d) generated by our method and previous methods~\cite{zhang2019steganogan,tan2021channel} at 3 BPP message capacity, and residual images (e) to (g).
-All the pixel values of residual images are enlarged by 5 times.
-The residual images produced by our method demonstrate that minimal changes have been applied to the cover images.
-In contrast, previous approaches introduce higher residuals throughout the cover image, resulting in lower imperceptibility.
+\cref{fig:msg_hiding_img_quality_and_residual}(b) displays residual images generated by our method and previous methods~\cite{zhang2019steganogan,tan2021channel} at 3 BPP message capacity.
+Residual images of our method demonstrate that minimal changes have been added to cover images.
+In contrast, previous approaches spread higher residuals all over the cover image, leading to lower imperceptibility.
 More qualitative results are in the supplementary material.